 From there the conversation can go in many directions.
 We talk about politics, European higher education, and nostalgia for the 'old days' of less expensive college costs.
 Competition, market price, world-class athletic facilities, and cost of instruction comes next.
 Sometimes, people do want to have a higher-level discussion about the cost of higher education in the U.S., but many times, I think people are asking these questions for very specific and personal reasons.
 They are scared.
 They have kids of varying ages and they are wondering if and how they are going to be able to support their kids on the path toward college and career.
 They have heard frightening statistics about student debt levels surpassing credit card debt or that their alma mater now costs $59,000 a year.

-- Encourage students to challenge themselves academically.
 Students who work hard and get good grades will have more choices open to them.
 But here's another truth (that we may keep from the kids at first): There are affordable options for all students, so even a late bloomer who decides to work hard later on will have some choices.

 There is $185 billion of financial aid available to undergraduate students across the country each year to help with college costs.
 As a result, students often do not pay the school's "sticker price."
 Find out the types of financial aid available at each school and how much this will be a factor in helping your family pay for college given your specific circumstances.
 All colleges have Net Price Calculators on their websites that will give an estimate of the type and amount of aid for which a specific student may be eligible based on the family's financial circumstances.
 By utilizing these calculators, a family can get a better sense of the type of aid available for their student at different institutions.
 These calculators can include both need-based and merit-based financial aid.

-- Pay attention to college-related news coverage.
 You can read the education section of the newspaper or even search for articles online about specific colleges.
 College websites usually have an 'In the News' section right on their websites.

 By keeping these thoughts in mind, and taking action, parents can stay positive about their kids and their future ahead.
 And I always remind parents to stay on track with MEFA.
 We have resources available to help families with children of all ages make a plan for college costs.
 To utilize our guidance and tools on saving, planning, and paying for college, keep exploring our website.
 And reach out to us with questions anytime at (800) 449-MEFA (6332) or firstname.lastname@example.org.